MunasheMuk2/streetwear-curated/testing.md

     ![Rare finds Page HTML Validator](screenshots/rare-checker.jpg)

-    - No errors or warnings were found when passing through the official W3C validator - just info advising trailing slash on void elements has no effect
+    - No errors or warnings were found when passing through the official W3C validator.

   #### Events Page

     ![Events Page HTML Validator](screenshots/events-checker.jpg)

-      - No errors or warnings were found when passing through the official W3C validator - just info advising trailing slash on void elements has no effect
+      - No errors or warnings were found when passing through the official W3C validator.

   #### Subscribe Page

     ![Subscribe Page HTML Validator](screenshots/subscribe-checker.jpg)

-      - No errors or warnings were found when passing through the official W3C validator - just info advising trailing slash on void elements has no effect
+       - No errors or warnings were found when passing through the official W3C validator.

       #### Response Page

     ![Response Page HTML Validator](screenshots/response-checker.jpg)

-      - No errors or warnings were found when passing through the official W3C validator - just info advising trailing slash on void elements has no effect
+     - No errors or warnings were found when passing through the official W3C validator.

 + ### CSS
   No errors or warnings were found when passing through the official W3C (Jigsaw) validator